-Dato' Lim Kang Hoo, a Malaysian and aged 56 was appointed to the Board on 28 May 2004.
-He is a businessman with over 30 years of experience in the construction and machinery related industry.
+Tan Sri Dato' Lim Kang Yew is deemed to be interested in the related party transactions disclosed on page 76 of the Annual Report.
+He is the brother of Tan Sri Dato' Lim Kang Hoo and Dato' Lim Kang Poh.
+The interest of Tan Sri Dato' Lim Kang Yew in the Company is disclosed on page 26 of the Annual Report.
+He is an uncle to Mr. Lee Hun Kheng.
+Tan Sri Dato' Lim Kang Hoo, a Malaysian and aged 57 was appointed to the Board on 28 May 2004.
+He is a businessman with over 35 years of experience in the construction and machinery related industry.
 He started his involvement in the construction industry soon after completing his secondary educations, assisting the family construction business.
 His dynamism and vision coupled with hard work saw the companies that he lead grow by leaps and bound.
 Ekovest Bhd and Knusford Bhd which are listed on the main board of Bursa Malaysia are results of his involvement.
-At present, he is the Executive Chairman of Ekovest Bhd and an Executive Director of Knusford Bhd and also a director of several other private limited companies.
+At present, he is the Executive Chairman of Tebrau Teguh Bhd, an Executive Director of Knusford Bhd and also a director of several other private limited companies.

-Dato' Lim Kang Hoo is deemed to be interested in the related party transactions disclosed on page 76 of the Annual Report.
+Tan Sri Dato' Lim Kang Hoo is deemed to be interested in the related party transactions disclosed on page 76 of the Annual Report.
 He is the brother of Tan Sri Dato' Lim Kang Yew and Dato' Lim Kang Poh.
-Dato' Lim Kang Hoo does not hold any shares in PLS.
 He is an uncle to Mr. Lee Hun Kheng.